Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYes.

-Speaker AOh, my goodness.
+Speaker AOh, my.

 Speaker AAnd it was.

-Speaker AIt was the hardest thing to do because I kept on wanting to play it and then when I didn't play it, all I just started was playing with my hands.
+Speaker AIt was the hardest thing to do because I kept on wanting to play it and then when I didn't play it all, I just started was playing with my hands.

 Speaker AYeah.

-Speaker AAnd you've got rhythm, you've got beat, and you want to express yourself through that medium.
+Speaker AAnd you want to express yourself through that medium.

 Speaker AOh, bless you.